 In the US, private golf lessons tend to cost somewhere between $75 and $90 per hour, but this figure can be significantly reduced if you book a series of lessons or if you’re willing to enjoy golf lessons within a group.

-Hopefully, this article has helped you appreciate the value of golf lessons and give you an insight into how best to find an appropriate coach who will help you improve your game.
+Hopefully, this article has helped you in finding out how much are golf lessons and given you an insight into how best to find an appropriate coach who will help you improve your game.

 All that’s left for you to do is find a coach that’s a good fit for you, and don’t forget to practice in between your sessions!